pisocrob/SSZS/README.md

 # Current State

 I am currently working on the XML parsing to store information about each captain/voyage.
-Basical writer functionality exists.
+Basic writer functionality exists.

 # Next Steps

-Researching and then creating working tests.
+Fixing the current AttributeError bug and merging with master

 # Notes